MattLatt/GDAL_2.1.x_VC/README.md

 		+ test_dynamic_gdalbuildvrt workspace:
 		this is the gdalbuildvrt code provided by gdal (in the app folder of the source package) in a "windows console" workspace dynamically linked to GDAL 2.1.0

+		+ test_dynamic_ogr2ogr workspace:
+		this is the ogr2ogr code provided by gdal (in the app folder of the source package) in a "windows console" workspace dynamically linked to GDAL 2.1.0

 		+ test_static_libgdal-2.1.0 workspace:
 		this is a simple console program that dump all the supported drivers (GDAL/OGR) with theire capabilities (i.e. Read/Write)